Gateway Policies allow an Administrator to apply granular control to the flow of email messages as they are processed by Mimecast. They are:

 |No||Disables secure messaging functionality that allows internal users to transmit confidential messages to external recipients.|

-Specifies how emails form a sender are received by Mimecast using Transport Layer Security (TLS).
+Specifies how emails from a sender are received by Mimecast using Transport Layer Security (TLS).

 Bypasses the check to reject inbound emails where the internal recipient address holds a Sieve Sub extension.